MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 - A Power Pages site created.
 [Create a Power Pages site](create-manage.md).

 > [!NOTE]
-> When creating an advanced from, it is important to plan the steps first.
+> When creating an advanced form, it is important to plan the steps first.
 This will make the configuration process easier.
 Establish the individual steps and any conditional branches to the multi-step process.

 ## Create an advanced form